operandos/SEHI_figure/README.md

    </tr>

 ## Part A
-Energy filtering is applied to secondary electrons by the **mirror electrode** (part a in figure below).
+Energy filtering is applied to secondary electrons by the **mirror electrode**.
-Only electrons below the mirror electrode low pass filter are detected.
+Only electrons below the mirror electrode applied low pass filter are detected.
 A secondary electron image is taken at this mirror voltage setting.

 ## Part B
-Images are taken sequentially to build the hyperspectral image volume.
+Images are taken sequentially, while stepping the mirror electrode bias, to build the hyperspectral image volume.

 ## Part C
+Secondary electron spectra are made by differentiating emission intensity with respect to energy.
-Secondary electron spectra are made from regions of the image volume.
+Location specific secondary electron spectra are produced from regions of the image volume.